 Although there are large Christian communities among the Hmong Njua in Vietnam, their counterparts in China are an unreached people group.
 More than half have yet to receive a clear presentation of the gospel.
-The Jesus film is available in "Blue Miao" - the only translation completed in any Miao/Hmong language.
-Most Hmong Njua in China are able to understand it, depending on the amount of contact they have had with their Hmong Daw neighbors.
+The JESUS Film is available in "Blue Miao" - the only translation completed in any Miao/Hmong language.
+Most Hmong Njua in China can understand it, depending on the amount of contact they have had with their Hmong Daw neighbors.
 Many Hmong Njua can also understand the Hmong Daw gospel radio programs.

 Scripture Prayers for the Hmong Njua in Laos.